jaegertracing/jaeger-client-node/README.md

     serverThriftChannel.register(server, 'Echo::echo', context, bridge.tracedHandler(
         (context, req, head, body, callback) => {
-            // context will contain an 'openTracingSpan' field that stores the tracing span for the inbound request.
+            // context must be an object with the methods 'setSpan', and 'getSpan' which are responsible,
+            // respectively, for setting and getting the span on the context.

-            // Your handler code goes here.
+            /* Your handler code goes here. */
         }
     ));
 ```